clasimoes/nd00333-capstone/starter_file/README.md

         ]
 ```

-To query it with a simple input, the anyone can mock the following python code:
+To query it using a simple input, anyone can mock the following python code:

 ```python
 import requests
 import json